ibm-s390-cloud/ocp-kvm-ipi-automation/docs/DOCUMENTATION.md

 └── tune_ocp_install.yml
 ```

-As you can see the user-specific files required by Ansible to actually run the playbooks are missing from the Docker image - notably the main 'inventory' file, the 'host_vars' directory containing host-specific variables as well as the 'secrets' directory.
+As you can see the user-specific files required by Ansible to actually run the playbooks are missing from the Docker image - notably the main 'inventory' file, the 'host_vars' and 'host_files' directories containing host-specific variables as well as the 'secrets' directory.
 Without these files the Docker image is not fully functional per se, the user has to provide these files before the Ansible playbooks within the image can be used.

 This is where the Docker image customization aspect comes in.